ShengXue97/youzu-react/README.md

 # Developer Guide

 DEVELOPER GUIDE FOR YOUZU SINGAPORE
-This repository is the Flask Repository(youzu-flask).
+This repository is the React Repository(youzu-react).

 **Group members :**
 Sim Sheng Xue